silentdiverchris/Jiminy/README.md

 ## Custom tags

-A fe standard custom tags are pre-defined such as bug, enhancement, document, phone call, video call and conversation (for an in-person chat).
+A few standard custom tags are pre-defined such as bug, enhancement, document, phone call, video call and conversation (for an in-person chat).

 Any of these can be removed or altered, and any number of custom tags can be added, some of the standard custom tags are shown in the settings fragment below.